vilbeyli/vilbeyli/README.md

 I'm Volkan, a software engineer specializing in computer graphics, parallel & high performance computing with some video game industry experience.

-I'm into science, technology, music, games and traveling around.
+I'm into science, technology, math, music, games, finance, investing and traveling around.

 In computing, I'm into real-time and high-performance applications, CPU & GPU performance optimizations, realistic rendering and hardware architecture.